-University Discipleship Movement in Uganda
+University Discipleship Movement in East Africa

 As time went on, more students joined the fellowship and other groups began to form.
 Eventually, the students started United Faith Chapel, a thriving community of believers and a full-fledged, student-led church in Kampala, Uganda.